FaizanMir01/OCHI_Clone_Using_react/README.md

 ## ochi Website Clone Front-End

-I created the replica of ochi.design website using react and Tailwind.
+I created the replica of few  sections ochi.design website using react and Tailwind.
+For scrolling animations i have used Locomotive  and framer Motion.
-Not Responsive

 ## output shots
 1.